 Lesson Study Alliance is dedicated to enriching the professional lives of teachers and the academic lives of students by supporting the effective use of Lesson Study, especially in mathematics.
 Lesson Study Alliance is a not-for-profit, 501(c)(3) corporation based in Chicago.

-This year’s Lesson Study Summer Institute, which focuses on teaching through problem solving, will be held virtually, with synchronous activities taking place August 3 – 7.
-CPS Office of STEM is offering to pay 1/2 of the registration price for Chicago Public School teams.
+This year’s Lesson Study Summer Institute, which focuses on teaching through problem solving, will be offered both in person and on-line.
+In-person and on-line synchronous activities will take place August 2 – 6 for new teams and August 3 – 5 for experienced teams.
 Read more here.

 About Lesson Study

 Lesson Study is a structured process for teachers to work together to discover solutions to common teaching-learning challenges.
 Read “What is Lesson Study?
 A Primer”.